- SSO Basic Settings

 You can now use this link to embed in your external sites.

 Can I use X service to set up my SSO integration?

-As long as the system you use supports SAML, CAS, or JWT, you should have no trouble integrating with your PeopleGrove site.
+As long as the system you use supports SAML, CAS, JWT, or OAuth you should have no trouble integrating with your PeopleGrove site.

 When I attempt to log in via SSO, I encounter this error message: "missing saml id".
 What does that mean?

 This error message indicates that the user logging in does not have any data pulling for the SSO ID field.
 This typically means that no attributes were mapped to this field.
 Please make sure to map an attribute to the SSO ID field to avoid this error.